uio-bmi/compairr/README.md

 comparing the sequences and their V and J genes.
 The duplicate count of each sequence is taken into account and a matrix is output containing a value for each combination of repertoires in the two sets.
-The value is the sum of the products of the counts of all pairs of sequences in the two repertoires that match.
+The value is the sum of the products of the duplicate counts of all pairs of sequences in the two repertoires that match.
 If the option `-f` or `--ignore-frequency` is specified, the duplicate count information is ignored and all counts are set to 1.

 The output will be a matrix of values in a tab-separated plain text file.
 Two different formats can be selected.
 In the default format,